Skip to content

 Small on purpose.
 Shown in full.

 It is point-in-time.
-Models change under us between runs, so this is a dated snapshot, re-cut as new models ship — which is why the version and the run date sit at the top of the page, and why the changelog below keeps every prior number.
+Models change under us between runs, so this is a dated snapshot, re-cut as new models ship, which is why the version and the run date sit at the top of the page, and why the changelog below keeps every prior number.

 // Cite this

-The State of AI Reliability (v1, run 25–26 June 2026) — DIXON.AI
+The State of AI Reliability (v1, run 25–26 June 2026 (Copilot: 18 July 2026, its join run)): DIXON.AI

-On fixed public-record facts: 20 of 20 question-and-model results clean.
+On fixed public-record facts: 24 of 24 question-and-model results clean.
 Every error fell on live, moving data.
-3 of 30 results were a confident error (a wrong figure served as reliable).
+3 of 36 results were a confident error (a wrong figure served as reliable).
 Not one answer was an outright fabrication.

-Source: https://dixon.ai/state-of-ai-reliability/ — CC BY 4.0
+Source: https://dixon.ai/state-of-ai-reliability/, CC BY 4.0

 // Last updated & changelog

-Last updated: 25–26 June 2026 · version v1.
+Last updated: 26 July 2026 · core run 25–26 June 2026 · version v1.
+What changed and when: the changelog below.

 • v1 25–26 June 2026.
 First cut.
-5 assistants, 6 finance-and-regulation questions, N=3: 3 of 30 results a confident error, all on live data; 20 of 20 fixed-fact results clean; zero outright fabrications.
+Five assistants, six finance-and-regulation questions, N=3: 3 of 30 results a confident error, all on live data; 20 of 20 fixed-fact results clean; zero outright fabrications.

 Re-cut on a fresh N≥3 graded run or a flagship model launch, and refreshed at least quarterly so this never ages past ~90 days.
-Every version keeps the prior number here — “what changed since v1” is itself the trust signal.
+Every version keeps the prior number here: “what changed since v1” is itself the trust signal.